 Our monthly Newsletter Bulletin is available for download as a PDF.
-Simply click the download links, below.
+Simply click the download link, below.

 Northeast Louisiana Links

 Membership is open to all men.
-Meetings are held the second Sunday of each month at 10 am.
-Members take turns providing a brunch for each meeting.
+Meetings are held every other second Sunday of each month at 10 am, except in the summer.
+Members take turns providing a brunch for each meeting or eat at a restaurant.
 The meetings are very informal and fun.

 Our youth group, MONTY (MONroe Temple Youth) and NFTY (North American Federation of Temple Youth) offers opportunities for our teens to become healthy, responsible, caring Jewish adults by encouraging: Support.
 Empowerment.
 Boundaries.
 Expectations.
 Constructive Use of Time.
 Commitment to Learning.
 Positive Values.
 Social Competencies.
 Positive Identity.

 IT IS THE MONTY GOAL for young people to be afforded the opportunity to develop as many of these assets as possible while interacting with Reform Judaism.